mcldev/ChartJS-Sass/README.md

     <link rel="stylesheet" href="/css/chartjs-sass-default.css">
     ```
-3. Parse the Chart.js data before creating the chart, this will retrieve each color for each dataset and inject into the data object.
+3. Parse the Chart.js data before creating the chart, this will retrieve each color for each dataset and inject into the data object. (see API below)
     ```js
     //No colors are required to be specified in the js (as it should be!!) var data = {